Encino Trust Administration AttorneySafeguarding Effective Trust Administration in California

-Trust administration is the process that takes place between the time of a person’s death and when his or her trust assets are to be distributed to his or her beneficiaries.
+Trust administration refers to the process of a trustee’s management and distribution of trust property to beneficiaries at the time of the grantor’s death.
 During this time, there are many matters that must be addressed, some of which depend on the kind of trust that is being administered.

 Some of these matters include:

-- Having the successor trustee take control of the trust and its assets.
+- Having the successor trustee takes control of the trust and its assets.

 - Notifying the trust’s beneficiaries and the decedent’s heirs that they are entitled to a copy of the trust.